Navigation-Games/EasyGecNG/README.md

 # Normal Installation Instructions

-If you want to install a pre-built version of this software (i.e. you are not a developer), please visit the [release page](https://www.navigationgames.org/about-3), and download these dependencies:
+If you want to install a pre-built version of this software (i.e. you are not a developer), please download the following dependencies, then grab the latest [release](https://github.com/Navigation-Games/EasyGecNG/releases).
 ##### 1. JRE 8
   - Windows, Mac: Download and install the latest Java SE Runtime Environment from [here](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html).
   - Linux: install `jre8-openjdk` using your preferred package manager.